Donskoy-Andrey/Sirius_Schedule_Parser/README.md

 <details>
   <summary>Instructions for Linux</summary>

+0. Create ".env" file with your login and password for [your account](https://lks.siriusuniversity.ru/login):
+> Example is located at: **.env.example**

-1. If necessary, install dependent packages
+1. If necessary, install dependent packages:

 ```linux
 pip install -r requirements.txt
 ```

-2Run bash command in the root folder to get keywords from test file:
+2. Run bash command in the root folder to get keywords from test file:

 ```linux
 python parser/main.py